-Vacuum often.
-Look for a vacuum cleaner with a high-efficiency particulate

-  air (HEPA) filter.
+- Vacuum often.
+Look for a vacuum cleaner with a high-efficiency particulate air (HEPA) filter.

 - Don't give dander a place to hide.
-Swap carpets for hardwood floors and

-  cloth curtains for wooden or plastic blinds.
+Clear away clutter, swap carpets for hardwood floors, and use wooden or plastic blinds instead of cloth curtains.

 - Get an air purifier.
-If you leave it on 24-7, it can help get rid of

-  allergens in the air.
+If you leave it on 24-7, it can help get rid of allergens in the air.

 - See an allergist.
-They can test you to find out what kind of allergy you

-  have.
-For the short term, you might get relief with antihistamines and

-  over-the-counter allergy medicines.
-Allergy shots can help over the long
+They can test you to find out what kind of allergy you have.
+For the short term, you might get relief with antihistamines and over-the-counter allergy medicines.
+Allergy shots can help over the long run.

-  run.